Generic name: ravulizumab (RAV ue LIZ ue mab)

 Tell your doctor if you are pregnant.
 It is not known whether ravulizumab will harm an unborn baby.
 However, having PNH during pregnancy may cause complications in the baby or the mother, including blood clots, infections, bleeding, miscarriage, premature delivery, or death.
 The benefit of treating PNH may outweigh any risks to the baby or the mother.

-Do not breastfeed while using this medicine, and for at least 8 months after your last dose.
+Do not breastfeed while using ravulizumab, and for at least 8 months after your last dose.

-Ravulizumab is not approved for use by anyone younger than 1 month old with aHUS.
+Not approved for use by anyone younger than 1 month old.

 How is ravulizumab given?

-If you have been using another drug called eculizumab (Soliris), you will need to wait 2 weeks after your last dose of eculizumab before starting treatment with ravulizumab.
+If you've been using another drug called eculizumab (Soliris), you will need to wait 2 weeks after your last dose of eculizumab before starting treatment with ravulizumab.

-Ravulizumab is given as an infusion into a vein.
-A healthcare provider will give you this injection.
-The first two infusions are usually given 2 weeks apart, followed by an infusion once every 8 weeks.
+Ravulizumab is injected into a vein by a healthcare provider.
+The first two infusions are usually given 2 weeks apart, followed by an infusion once every 4-8 weeks.

 After each infusion, you will be watched closely for at least 1 hour to make sure you do not have an allergic reaction.